 -

-Increasing persistence over time
+Increase endurance over time

 -

-3. less inflammation
+3. Less inflammation

 Ice baths reduce inflammation and give the body a chance to repair itself more effectively.